chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 3. **For task 1 only**: change gene set database to KEGG
 4. Change set of background genes: upload **universe_DESeq2_... .txt** or **universe_limma_... .txt** according to whether step1 or step 2 leads to better results w.r.t the optimisation task).

-In each step, you choose the option that leads to better results w.r.t the given optimisation task (task 1 or task 2).
+In each step, you compare the results w.r.t. the given task to the results from the previous step and choose the option that yielding better results.

 #### 3. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)
 For task 1, you find the documentation screenshots (and Excel results files) in the folder